Heat flux sensor: Applications in aerospace and explosive research

-Special heat flux solutions are used in highly transient temperatures changes.
-These gauges called Thermocouple MCT, allow the measurement of highly transient surface temperatures.
+Special heat flux solutions are used in highly transient temperatures.
+These gauges, called Thermocouple MCT, allow the measurement of highly transient surface temperatures.
 Fast-response direct heat-flux sensors are Atomic Layer Thermopiles with a temporal resolution in the microsecond range.
 For example, they are typical for testing wind tunnel models in impulse facilities, the change of the cylinder wall temperature during one cycle of a combustion engine, all types of industrial applications, and research-oriented work where the registration of highly transient temperatures is of importance.
 The response time of the gauges has been proven to be in the range of a few microseconds.

-The output of all gauges represents the time-dependent temperature of its measuring part which in this case may significantly deviate from the temperature of the gauge-surrounding heating or cooling environment.
-For example, in a piston engine a flush wall-mounted temperature gauge registers with its typical response time the variation of the cylinder wall temperature and not the variation of the average gas temperature within the cylinder.
-The measured time-dependent surface temperature of the gauge and its known thermal properties allow to recalculate the time-dependent heat flux from the heating environment onto the gauge which caused the temperature change of the gauge.
+The output of all gauges represents the time-dependent temperature of its measuring part, which in this case may significantly deviate from the temperature of the gauge-surrounding heating or cooling environment.
+For example, in a piston engine, a flush wall-mounted temperature gauge registers with its typical response time the variation of the cylinder wall temperature and not the variation of the average gas temperature within the cylinder.
+The measured time-dependent surface temperature of the gauge and its known thermal properties allow to recalculate the time-dependent heat flux from the heating environment onto the gauge, which caused the temperature change of the gauge.
 This is accomplished by the theory of heat conduction into a semi-infinite body.
 The design of the gauges is such that during a typical time period of about 10 ms, the requirements of a body of semi-infinite thickness are fulfilled.
 The direction of the deduced heat flux is perpendicular to the measuring surface of the gauge.